ublue-os/website/docs/CONTRIBUTING.md

 test: ensure Tayne retains clothing
 ```

+### Documentation

+- We use [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) for the website/docs.
+- Avoid the usage of terms likes "simply" or "easy", see [justsimply.dev](https://justsimply.dev/) for more information.

 ## Making a Release

 Releases are automated via [Release Please](https://github.com/googleapis/release-please) with additional modifications to publish images.
 Since the ISOs are netinstalls and always pull the latest image you usually don't need to do a release unless new ISOs are needed or for human reasons like incrementing a version number.